viftodi/wasm_val/README.md

  - hello_world : shows the ability to get and set values, as well as call functions.
  - clock : makes use of the ability to call constructors and shows a basic animation managed by javascript
  - create_element : showcases mainly the ability to call functions with multiple parameters
- - canvas_animate_solar_system : A more complete example that has been adapted from the canvas animation example on mozilla's site.
+ - canvas_animate_solar_system : A more complete example that has been adapted from the canvas animation example on mozilla's site
  - register_event_callback : Register callbacks on the rust side to animate the movement of a rectangle in a canvas
+ - webgl_animate_squares : On click add a random animate square.
+Makes use of the ability to pass TypedArrays to javascript

 ## Get started

-The project has two parts: wasm-val the rust library that provides the API and wasm-val-module which is the javascript counterpart that does the proper serialization.
+The project has two parts: wasm_val the rust library that provides the API and wasm_val_module which is the javascript counterpart that does the proper serialization.

 ###  On the rust side